Good purge? How Denver cleaned up its voter rolls and boosted turnout, too

 In the 2016 general election, turnout was at 72 percent — up six points from the city’s 2008’s turnout, and ten points higher than the national average in 2016, according to the city's data.
 The effort has driven election costs down, from $6.51 per voter to $4.15 per voter.

-“In Denver, we’ve said, ‘What do we want our voter experience to be?’ and worked backwards from there," Denver Board of Elections Amber McReynolds told NBC News.
+“In Denver, we’ve said, ‘What do we want our voter experience to be?’ and worked backwards from there," Amber McReynolds, director of the Denver Elections Division, told NBC News.
 The city employee been running the Mile High City's elections for the last six years.

 RELATED: Trump Administration Stirs Alarm Over Voter Purges